 10 Tips For Selling To Buyers

 Getting a buyer for your home in tough economic times can be challenging.
-Although you may get many offers, potential buyers may not qualify for a home loan.
+Consider what prospective buyer’s impressions will be of unrepaired defects!
+They will wonder what the cost of repairs will be.
+First impressions do matter!
+Although you may get many visitors, potential buyers may not make an offer to purchase.

 Even in an economic downturn, there are ways to speed up the sale of your home.
 And get the right price!